fhircast/fhircast-adapter/README.md

 # fhircast-adapter
-Windows application for integrating desktop clients with a FHIRcast Hub.
+Windows application for integrating non-FHIRcast clients with a FHIRcast Hub.